 LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 It is such a beautiful country that the LGBT community should feel excited to visit it, but it’s vital to keep the religious and political situation in mind.
 Since the attempted coup in 2016, religiously conservative President Erdogan has worked hard to consolidate his power and silence dissent, and the situation is turbulent.
-This guide aims to provide a summary of the situation in Turkey to help LGBT travelers prepare for a trip there.
+This guide aims to provide a summary of the situation in Turkey to help LGBT travellers prepare for a trip there.

 The Legal Situation In Gay Turkey

 Unlike many Muslim countries, Turkey does not technically outlaw homosexuality.
-In fact, same-sex sexual activity was legalized in the Ottoman Empire in 1858 and homosexuality has been legal since 1923 when modern Turkey was founded.
+In fact, same-sex sexual activity was legalised in the Ottoman Empire in 1858 and homosexuality has been legal since 1923 when modern Turkey was founded.
 As with heterosexual sex, the age of consent is 18.

 In July 2016 there was a failed attempt at a coup and since then Erdogan has spearheaded a nationwide crackdown on freedom of expression in order to maintain his power.
 This overall move against opposing opinions has had a huge impact on LGBT organizations and the wider community; evidence of this was seen clearly in the police violence at the Pride march in Istanbul in July 2018, which has been banned for the fourth year running.
 Using the security situation as an excuse, Ankara has now prohibited all LGBT activity.